sinemalinca/AI-Product-Strategy/04-the-contract/golden-dataset.md

 | Drift velocity | No major drop across 2 consecutive eval cycles | Compare eval scores over time by scenario type | 5-point drop in 2 cycles |

 ## HITL Architecture
-A human does not need to review every recommendation.

 The default flow stays self-service.
-Human review or escalation is needed when confidence is low, when product signals are strongly conflicting, or when the recommendation could push the seller toward unusually high spend with weak support.
-The first escalation layer is seller-side review through editable fields.
-A second layer can be internal review for repeated low-confidence or high-risk recommendation patterns.
+Human review is not needed for every recommendation.
+The first review layer is the seller, who can inspect and edit the setup before launch.
+Additional escalation is needed when confidence is low, when signals are strongly conflicting, or when the recommendation could push the seller toward unusually high spend with weak support.
+Repeated low-confidence or high-risk patterns should be reviewed internally and added back into the dataset.

 ## Red-Team Findings

-One failure mode the partner found is that the AI may recommend an expensive campaign setup too confidently when short-term sales momentum looks strong, even if stock is limited or long-term conversion quality is weak.
-This matters because the seller may trust the recommendation and overspend on a campaign that is not actually a strong candidate.
+One important failure mode is that the model may recommend an expensive setup too confidently when short-term sales momentum looks strong, even if stock is limited or long-term conversion quality is weak.
+This is risky because the seller may trust the recommendation and overspend on a campaign that is not actually a strong candidate.